chao-ji/tf-transformer/README.md

 This is a TensorFlow 2.x implementation of Transformer model ([Attention is all you need](https://arxiv.org/abs/1706.03762])) for Neural Machine Translation (NMT).

 ## Transformer Model
 Transformer is a novel yet simple network architecture for sequence modeling.
-Unlike other neural sequence modeling approaches where one assumes the network by itself, like RNN or CNN, is capable of capturing the symbol-to-symbol dependence relationship, the transformer is designed to explicitly model this dependency by computing by how much a symbol should *attend* to other symbols.
+Unlike other neural sequence modeling approaches where it is *taken for granted* that the network by itself (like LSTM) is capable of capturing the symbol-to-symbol dependence relationship, the transformer is designed to model this dependency by *explicitly* computing by how much a symbol should **attend** to other symbols.

-At the core of the Transformer model is the **Self Attention** mechanism used by its *Encoder* module.
+At the core of the Transformer model is the **Self Attention** mechanism used by its *Encoder* module where the goal is to compute a new representation of each symbol in a sequence by making it **"pay attention"** to other symbols within its context.
 Specifically, given a sequence `S[1], s[2], ...,S[n]`, each symbol `S[i]` (represented as an embedding vector) is first transformed into three vectors, namely the `query`, the `key`, and the `value`.
 Then a new representation of `S[i]` is computed as the average of the `value` vectors across each `S[j]` in `S`, weighted by the similarity between the `query` of `S[i]` and the `key` of `S[j]`.
 Because the similarity is simply computed as the dot product between two vectors, one can flexibly model the dependence between any two symbols regardless of how far apart they are.
-This property of self attention lends itself nicely to modeling long-distance dependence relationships that are otherwise difficult to model if we were to use conventional network architectures such as RNN or CNN, and it has inspired recent breakthroughs in methods of language model pretraining such as [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://openai.com/blog/better-language-models/).
+This property of self attention lends itself nicely to modeling long-distance dependence relationships that are otherwise difficult to model (e.g. if we were to use RNN or CNN), and it has inspired recent breakthroughs in methods of language model pretraining such as [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://openai.com/blog/better-language-models/).